 The university tries to plan for and distribute workload to stabilize the number of staff and minimize the need for reduction in personnel.
 However, the university is not in a position to guarantee or promise employment for any specified length of time.
 Therefore, the university may terminate individuals or groups of staff members due to the elimination of positions following reorganization, the lack of available work or funds, or any other circumstances which do not reflect dissatisfaction with a staff member's performance.
 The university reserves the right to make such determinations at its sole discretion.

-After the determination has been made to eliminate a position and before potentially affected staff members have been identified, the department head should consult with the Director of Human Resources and Affirmative Action or his or her designee regarding the impact of the decision.
+After the determination has been made to eliminate a position and before potentially affected staff members have been identified, the department head should consult with the Associate Vice President for Human Resources or his or her designee regarding the impact of the decision.
 Staff members in regular positions should not be laid off in a department while staff members in the initial evaluation period or temporary staff members are working in the department in the same or lower classifications, if the potentially affected staff members meet the minimum employment qualifications.
 If there is more than one person in the classification in which the reduction in force is to occur, the determination of the staff member(s) to be laid off should take into consideration performance, special skills or abilities which may be needed to perform work in the future, the ability to perform the work remaining, and/or length of service.
 Ideally, the Human Resources Department should be notified well in advance of the anticipated reduction in force, and may try to help the staff member(s) find suitable employment elsewhere within the institution or with another employer.

 Generally, the university tries to give staff members in non-exempt positions at least ten (10) working days notice prior to actual layoff or ten (10) working days of regular pay (excluding overtime and shift differential) in lieu of notice.
 Staff members in exempt positions should receive twenty (20) working days notice or twenty (20) working days of regular pay in lieu of notice.